alik-git/duckietown-mbrl-lib/index.md

 $$rewpred = DenseRewNet_\theta(features) \\ imgpred = decoder_\theta(features)$$

  from the reward model defined by a dense network.
-We use these networks for losses from the image and reward, shown here:
+We use these networks for losses from the image and reward, shown here (using probabilities from a softmax):

  $$imgloss = -\frac{1}{N}\sum \log(rewpredprob(observation) \\
 rewloss = -\frac{1}{N}\sum \log(imgpredprob(rew)$$